Cookie Run: Kingdom: Captain Caviar Build – Toppings & Beascuits

 Advertisement

-• Best Beascuit direction: Spicy Beascuit, ideally high rarity, with DMG Resist Bypass and Cooldown
+• Best Beascuit: high-rarity Spicy Beascuit with DMG Resist Bypass and Cooldown.

-• How to unlock: Gacha, Mileage Shop, or Soulstone farming
+• How to get him: Gacha, Mileage Shop, or Soulstone farming (stages below).

-The main mistake to avoid is overcomplicating him.
-Captain Caviar is not a defensive bruiser and he is not a utility-first support.
-His value comes from firing a hard-hitting skill on schedule, deleting weakened targets, and giving your team useful extra pressure through DEF reduction and Debuff Resist.
+The main mistake is overcomplicating him.
+Captain Caviar is not a defensive bruiser and not a utility-first support.
+His value comes from firing a hard-hitting skill on schedule, deleting weakened targets, and adding pressure through DEF reduction and Debuff Resist.

 Why Searing Raspberry is his default build

-Captain Caviar’s skill, Black Shark Torpedo, has a 15-second cooldown and summons a submarine that fires three torpedoes at the lowest-HP enemies, prioritizing Cookies when possible.
-Current listed skill data gives him strong damage into Cookies, splash damage on impact, bonus damage against summons, a team-wide Debuff Resist increase for 7 seconds, and an enemy DEF reduction for 8 seconds.
-He is also immune to Fear and resistant to interruption while casting.
+His skill, Black Shark Torpedo, has a 15-second cooldown and summons a submarine that fires three torpedoes at the lowest-HP enemies, prioritizing Cookies when possible.
+On impact it deals splash damage and bonus damage against summons, raises team-wide Debuff Resist for 7 seconds, and applies an enemy DEF reduction for 8 seconds.
+Captain Caviar is also immune to Fear and resistant to interruption while casting.

-That whole package points to one thing: you want the torpedoes to hit as hard as possible when they arrive.
-Searing Raspberry boosts the part of his kit that matters most.
-Since he tends to target low-HP enemies, more ATK often means turning a near kill into an actual kill, which is much more valuable than making him slightly tougher.
-His job is to finish fights faster, not soak damage.
+That package points to one thing: you want the torpedoes to hit as hard as possible when they land.
+Searing Raspberry boosts ATK, which is the part of his kit that matters most.
+Because he targets low-HP enemies, more ATK turns a near-kill into an actual kill, which is far more valuable than making him slightly tougher.
+His job is to finish fights faster, not to soak damage.

-On your substats, start with ATK.
-After that, Cooldown is the best practical secondary chase because getting torpedoes out on time still matters in both PvE and Guild Battle.
-DMG Resist is useful as a third priority so he does not disappear to random splash damage before his second cast.
-That balance is why an ATK-focused full Raspberry set remains the most stable recommendation.
+On substats, start with ATK.
+Next, chase Cooldown, since getting torpedoes out on time matters in both PvE and Guild Battle.
+Keep DMG Resist as a third priority so he survives random splash damage long enough for a second cast.
+That balance is why an ATK-focused full Raspberry set is the most stable recommendation.
+If you are still learning Beascuit-and-Topping logic, our Parfait Cookie build walks through the same trade-offs on a different unit.

 When Swift Chocolate is the better choice

-Swift Chocolate is not the standard build, but it is a valid one.
-Use it when your team is built around faster skill timing, when you need Captain Caviar’s DEF reduction to land earlier, or when your roster wins through repeated casts instead of one clean burst window.
-This comes up more often in controlled PvE teams than in general-purpose damage builds.
+Swift Chocolate is not the standard build, but it is valid.
+Use it when your team is built around faster skill timing, when you need Captain Caviar’s DEF reduction to land earlier, or when your roster wins through repeated casts instead of one clean burst.
+This shows up more in controlled PvE teams than in general damage builds.

-The tradeoff is simple: you lose burst.
-If your Captain Caviar already feels like he almost kills priority enemies but leaves them alive, switching to Swift Chocolate usually makes that problem worse.
-Use Chocolate because your team needs the rotation, not because it sounds safer.
+The trade-off is simple: you lose burst.
+If your Captain Caviar already almost kills priority enemies but leaves them alive, switching to Swift Chocolate usually makes that worse.
+Pick Chocolate because your team needs the rotation, not because it sounds safer.

 Advertisement